 Picture and the affordable fine-dining formula

 The menu is divided into four sections: vegetable, fish, meat and dessert.
 The vegetable can be treated as a starter due to the lighter content, fish and meat as a main.
-Since the size of the dishes is reduced, three savoury ones is the suggested choice.
+Since the size of the dishes is reduced, three savoury plates is the suggested choice.

-We opt for the well recommended Ravioli of Italian Greens and Ricotta, Chilli, Soft Herbs and the Slow Poached Hen’s Egg, Chestnut Mushrooms, Tender Cabbage; both of them are delightful but the ravioli clearly has a more defined and authentic taste, with the appropriate thickness and cooking point for its pasta.
+We opt for the recommended Ravioli of Italian Greens and Ricotta, Chilli, Soft Herbs and the Slow Poached Hen’s Egg, Chestnut Mushrooms, Tender Cabbage; both of them are delightful but the ravioli clearly has a more defined and authentic taste, with the appropriate thickness and cooking point for its pasta.

 When the dessert section doesn’t feature any chocolate courses I feel disappointed, and when there’s one I choose it with the risk of missing out on something really good.
 The moral of the story?
 Chocolate is not easy to handle.

 The Chocolate Mousse, Pears, Honeycomb looks and tastes good, but if you are after something more corporeal to satisfy not only your palate but also a physical desire, the Apple and Almond Pie, Vanilla Ice Cream will do that wonderfully.
 Too bad I couldn’t enjoy it with a glass of Sauternes, which would have been sublime.

 Picture is a great addition to the London food scene, especially given that it sits within a price range that usually can’t buy you a refined experience.
 Don’t expect the creativity of Parisian bistronomy or the technique of a potential 50-Best restaurant, but this is a new competitive player – and probably the most affordable.
 The strong team behind the venture could perhaps improve by diversifying the presentation and side content of the dishes, but nevertheless, what is already there deserves praise.